 In accordance with regents policy and federal law on access to student records, information about a student generally may not be released to a third party without the student’s permission.
 (Exceptions under the law include state and federal educational and financial aid institutions.)
 In addition, posting lists of examination scores or course grades, or returning test materials to students in ways that make it possible for students to obtain information about other students’ scores or grades, is inappropriate.
 The policy does permit students to review their educational records and to challenge the contents of those records.

-Some student information—name, address, electronic (e-mail) address, telephone number, dates of enrollment and enrollment status (full time, part time, not enrolled, withdrawn and date of withdrawal), college and class standing (freshman, sophomore, junior, or senior), major, adviser, academic awards and honors received, and degrees earned—is considered public or directory information.
+Some student information—name, address, electronic (e-mail) address, telephone number, dates of enrollment and enrollment status (full time, part time, not enrolled, withdrawn and date of withdrawal), college and class standing (freshman, sophomore, junior, or senior), major, adviser, academic awards and honors received, and degrees earned—is considered public directory information.
 Students may prevent the release of public information.
-To do so, they must activate directory suppression via UMD’s Web site at www.d.umn.edu/register (link to “View/Change your Personal Information”) or notify the Student Assistance Center, 23 Solon Campus Center.
-The regents policy is available for review on the Web at http://www1.umn.edu/regents/policies/administrative/Student_Education_Records.htm.
-For more information contact the Student Assistance Center, 23 Solon Campus Center (218-726-8000).
+To suppress directory information go to the "My Info" section of the MyU portal or notify the One Stop Student Services Center.
+The Board of Regents policy is available for review on the Web at http://www1.umn.edu/regents/policies/administrative/Student_Education_Records.htm.
+For more information contact One Stop Student Services Center, 23 Solon Campus Center (218-726-8000) or email@example.com.

-Students may grant the University permission to release information about their student records to a third party by submitting a completed Student Information Release Authorization form which is available online at www.d.umn.edu/fareg/forms.htm, or in person from the Student Assistance Center, 23 Solon Campus Center.
-The specified information will be made available only if requested by the authorized third party.
-The University does not automatically send information to a third party.
+Students may grant the University permission to release information about their student records to a third party by submitting a completed Student Information Release Authorization form which is available online at http://www.d.umn.edu/

 A student may use the online, self-service application called Parent/Guest Access to provide a third party (a spouse, a parent, etc.) with view-only access to: